wp-plugins/gravity-forms-salesforce/readme.txt

 * Launch!

 == Upgrade Notice ==

+= 2.2.7 =
+* Web to Lead
+	- Fixed Lists input type
+	- Fixed issue where checkboxes and multiselects were being added as Array
+* No changes to API

 = 2.2.6 =
 * Updated Web to Lead to work with Gravity Forms 1.7+ form settings screens